fluent/fluent-operator/docs/plugins/fluentbit/filter/modify.md

 # Modify

-The Modify Filter plugin allows you to change records using rules and conditions.
+The Modify Filter plugin allows you to change records using rules and conditions. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/filters/modify**

 | Field | Description | Scheme |